 A meta-analysis of 146 independent outcomes performed by Eppley of Stanford University compared the effects on psychosocial stress (anxiety) of all stress-reduction and relaxation techniques that had been reported in the scientific literature.
-Techniques studied included the Transcendental Meditation technique, other stress-reduction techniques, and relaxation techniques.
-The TM technique reduced anxiety to a significantly greater extent than other forms of meditation, relaxation, or stylized rest.
-These differences were found after adjustment for experimental design, duration of treatment, expectancy of benefits, and experimenter attitude.61 This meta-analysis has been critically reviewed.^{62,63} with elevated anxiety, including prisoners, war veterans and war refugees, with rapid reductions in anxiety within the first two weeks of practice.65 A 3-month randomized controlled study of secondary school teachers in Vermont found that TM practice significantly reduced perceived stress, depression, and overall teacher burnout.55 Two months of regular TM practice significantly reduced perceived stress and mood disturbance in family caregivers, including reductions in anxiety, depression, anger, confusion, and fatigue, and increase in spiritual well-being.66
+Techniques studied included the Transcendental Meditation technique, other stress-reduction techniques and relaxation techniques.
+The TM technique reduced anxiety to a significantly greater extent than other forms of meditation, relaxation or stylized rest.
+These differences were found after adjustment for experimental design, duration of treatment, expectancy of benefits, and experimenter attitude.61 This meta-analysis has been critically reviewed.^{62,63} A further meta-analysis of 30 studies found that TM was more effective in reducing trait anxiety than mindfulness or other meditation techniques.64 A meta-analysis of 16 randomized controlled trials found TM to be especially effective in reducing anxiety in people with elevated anxiety, including prisoners, war veterans and war refugees, with rapid reductions in anxiety within the first two weeks of practice.65 A 3-month randomized controlled study of secondary school teachers in Vermont found that TM practice significantly reduced perceived stress, depression and overall teacher burnout.55 Two months of regular TM practice significantly reduced perceived stress and mood disturbance in family caregivers, including reductions in anxiety, depression, anger, confusion, and fatigue, and increase in spiritual well-being.66